yoshifromjapan/yoshifromjapan/README.md

 - 👋 Hi, I’m @yoshifromjapan and working in pharma/biotech industory as statistican, 18 years in R&D and 2 years in RWE generation as of 2022.
 - 👀 I’m interested in prog by R and statistical analysis.
-- 🌱 I’m currently learning about sequential analysis methods for evaluating a disease trajactory.
+- 🌱 I’m currently learning about sequential analysis methods for evaluating a disease trajctory.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...